 A Taxonomy Of The Great Burger Styles.
 To the observant burgologist, there are at least a dozen distinctive species and subspecies of burger.
 Like sports teams, everyone has a favorite.
 Most hamburgers are distinguished mainly by the condiments.
 But condiments don't make the burger.
 The meat does.
 And how you cook it.

-The Zen of Hamburgers.
+The Science of Hamburgers.
 Close your eyes and think of the best hamburger you've ever had.
 In a restaurant, right?
 Let's fix this.
 Let's all go from Grasshopper to Burger Zen Master.

-The Zen of Hamburger Buns.
+The Science of Hamburger Buns.
 A good grocery store hamburger bun will do if it is fresh, but you can set your burgers apart with something a little better.

-The Zen of Hamburger Sauces, Condiments, and Toppings.
+The Science of Hamburger Sauces, Condiments, and Toppings.
 What goes under the patty, what goes on top, and a recipe for your own great secret sauce.

 Big Mac Special Sauce.
 McDonald's is famous for it's Big Mac with its "Special Sauce."
 Here's how to make it at home.